 Fr.
 Carl Arico Recordings

 Fr.
 Carl J. Arico is a founding member of Contemplative Outreach, and honored to have known Fr.
 Keating since 1969.
 He was present for the first intensive Centering Prayer retreat that Fr.
 Keating offered in 1983.
 Fr.
 Arico has been an integral part of the evolution of Contemplative Outreach from a wish to the organism it is today.
 “The growth that has taken place in Contemplative Outreach,” he observes, “is a miracle of God’s grace and the power of prayer.”
 He has traveled extensively in the United States and internationally to present workshops and lead retreats.
 He is the author of A Taste Of Silence on the fundamentals of Centering Prayer, and is well known within the Contemplative Outreach community for the Q&A with Fr.
 Carl Arico that is featured the monthly Contemplative Outreach e-bulletins.
-A number of his talks are freely available here as audio recordings and more will be added.
+A number of his talks are freely available here as audio and video recordings and more will be added.
 Other talks on video can be found on YouTube by searching for him by name.